Drafting a Freedom of Information Act amendment proving to be a delicate task, supporters say

 Now Standerfer is helping to draft the proposed amendment to add a public right to know law to the state constitution.
 Supporters hope to get such an amendment on the November 2024 general election ballot.

 The Freedom of Information Act passed in 1967.
-The law grants access by the public to most government records and requires decision-making government bodies in Arkansas to make their meetings open to the public.
+The law grants the public access to most government records and meetings of decision-making government bodies.
 The law and later revisions of it left the powers already spelled out in the constitution unaffected.
 The same wording in an amendment would not, she said.

 Bell and Standerfer are members of Arkansas Citizens for Transparency, the group behind the amendment drive.